k77torpedo/ForgeAndUnity/README.md

 * A global registration system for "Dynamic Scenes" that all servers can lookup connection information in and for preventing name-collusion of `NetworkScenes*` across Server-Instances
 * Creating `NetworkScenes*` with a position-offset to prevent them physically overlapping each other
 * `NetworkScenes*` can try to reconnect/rebind after a set delay when disconnected

-*The term "NetworkScene" describes a Unity-Scene with a `NetworkManager` that is only handling the `NetworkBehaviors` in that Unity-Scene.

 ## Installation and Setup
 I recommend at least Unity 2018.3.6f1.
 If you have issues try upgrading to this or a higher version of Unity.